AntanasMurelis/EpiStats/README.md

 ./run_jobs.sh
 ```

 The cell statistics will be saved as CSV files in the output folder with the specified naming convention (e.g., *output_s_5_e_1_d_3* for 5 smoothing iterations, 1 erosion iteration, and 3 dilation iterations).
+Plots for the cell statistics will also be generated.

 ## Output